pvvq/SPIN-ODE/README.md

 ## Run
 There are two training scripts:
-- [`nnrr-jax.py`](nnrr-jax.py): neural ODE training, where the network is followed by ODE solver to train on concentration.
+- [`nnrr-jax.py`](nnrr-jax.py): neural ODE training, where the network is coupled with ODE solver to integrate and fit concentration trajectory.
-- [`nnrr-jax-coll.py`](nnrr-jax-coll.py): pre-training, where network is trained on collocation dataset.
+- [`nnrr-jax-coll.py`](nnrr-jax-coll.py): pre-training, where network is trained on estimated time derivative.

 All features/hyper-parameters are controlled by `yaml` config files.
 Examples are provided in [`config/`](config) folder.
 Each script is for one experiment setup, in which there are `yaml` target for different dataset and training steps.